fish-shell/fish-shell/doc_src/index.rst

 There are multiple ways to switch to fish (or any other shell) as your default.

-The simplest method is to set your terminal emulator (eg GNOME Terminal, Apple's Terminal.app, or Konsole) to start fish directly.
-See its configuration and set the program to start to ``/usr/local/bin/fish`` (if that's where fish is installed - substitute another location as appropriate).
+The simplest method is to set your terminal emulator (e.g. GNOME Terminal, Apple's Terminal.app, or Konsole) to start fish directly.
+See its configuration and set the program to start to ``/usr/local/bin/fish`` (the exact path depends on how you installed fish).

 Alternatively, you can set fish as your login shell so that it will be started by all terminal logins, including SSH.